Parking at the Ledges

-The Ritchie Ledges are witnesses to change - from creation out of Sharon Conglomerate millions of years ago, to landscapes wrecked by humans and to preservation today.
-Visit the Ledges during peak hours to avoid the crowds and limited parking.
+The Ledges are witnesses to change - from creation out of Sharon Conglomerate millions of years ago, to landscapes changed by humans and to preservation today.
+Visit the Ledges during non-peak hours to avoid the crowds and limited parking.

-Additional parking and access to the area's trail system can be found at Virginia Kendall Lake and The Octagon shelter.
+- Additional parking and access to the area's trail system can be found at Kendall Lake and Octagon Shelter.

 Parking at Brandywine Falls

 This 65-foot waterfall is accessed via a partially accessible boardwalk.
 Avoid this area during peak time as it is our most popular location.

 - The Brandywine Falls parking area serves both the Summit Metroparks Bike and Hike Trail and Brandywine Falls, making it a very busy location.

 - During nice weather and throughout the summer, the parking lot is generally full between 10 am and 2 pm.

 - Arriving early or later in the day may improve the likelihood of getting a parking space.

 - Parking is not permitted outside of designated parking spaces or along the roadway.

 Parking for Blue Hen Falls *Closed*